Take Five: Election fever

 5/BURN, NOT EARN

-It’s annus horribilis for Europe’s travel industry.
-After dire figures from British Airways-owner IAG, Q3 earnings from Ryanair, Wizz Air, duty-free retailer Dufry and airport handler Fraport are unlikely to contain much good news.
+After dire figures from British Airways-owner IAG, Q3 earnings from Wizz Air, duty-free retailer Dufry and airport handler Fraport are unlikely to contain much good news.

+Ryanair was first out of the starting blocks, posting a loss for its key summer period for the first time in decades, and warning that the COVID-19 crisis could force further cuts and leave capacity next summer as little as half normal levels.

 Focus is on how airlines are coping with cash-burn and to what extent consumers are cutting non-essential spending.
 But new lockdowns mean recovery is more elusive than ever.
 Citi for instance expects Dufry’s sales to recover to pre-pandemic levels only in 2023.